LLM-Driven Cost-Effective Requirements Change Impact Analysis: Introduction

 The advent of LLM models has opened new avenues for RE tasks~\cite{zadenoori2025large}.
 LLM models can capture subtle semantic relationships between NL texts and, more importantly, infer indirect dependencies, which is an essential objective in CIA tasks.
 Building on the capabilities of LLMs and prompt engineering, we introduce \textit{ProReFiCIA}, an approach that leverages LLMs' reasoning and contextual understanding to identify potential change propagation.
 By doing so, \textit{ProReFiCIA} enhances the completeness of detected impacts while maintaining high accuracy in predicting which requirements are truly affected.

-\sectopic{Contributions.} This paper makes the following contributions: \begin{itemize} \item We design a set of 64 distinct prompt variations and perform an extensive evaluation to analyze how the level of detail in the prompt, as well as its structure, influences the performance of LLM models on the CIA task. \item We conduct a comprehensive evaluation across five distinct LLMs to assess their relative effectiveness at addressing the CIA task. \item We present \textit{ProReFiCIA}, an automated approach for CIA that combines refinement and filtering stages with advanced prompt engineering techniques to enhance overall performance and compare it with baseline techniques.
-Note that \textit{ProReFiCIA} does not require a pre-existing training dataset, making our approach adaptable across domains without extensive data collection or preparation. \item We evaluate \textit{ProReFiCIA}.
-On an existing dataset, we show that, on average, it successfully identifies 93.3\% of the impacted requirements while retrieving only 8.5\% of the total requirements for inspection by the analyst.
-Furthermore, on a newly created and more complex industry dataset, \textit{ProReFiCIA} identifies 95.8\% of the impacted requirements while retrieving only 2.1\% of the total requirements.
-Results therefore show the high cost-effectiveness of \textit{ProReFiCIA}. \end{itemize}
+\sectopic{Contributions.} This paper makes the following contributions: \begin{itemize} \item We design a set of 64 distinct prompt variations and conduct an extensive evaluation to analyze how prompt detail and structure influence LLM performance on the CIA task across datasets spanning different domains and varying levels of complexity. \item We conduct a comprehensive evaluation across five distinct LLMs to assess their relative effectiveness at addressing the CIA task. \item We present \textit{ProReFiCIA}, an automated approach for CIA that combines refinement and filtering stages with advanced prompt engineering techniques to enhance overall performance and compare it with baseline techniques.
+We designed \textit{ProReFiCIA} to minimize the amount of labeled training data required. \item We evaluate \textit{ProReFiCIA}.
+On a new, unseen, and more complex industry dataset, we show that, on average, it successfully identifies 85.7\% of the impacted requirements while retrieving only 3.0\% of the total requirements for the analyst's inspection.
+Results therefore show the high cost-effectiveness of \textit{ProReFiCIA}. \item We demonstrate that incorporating domain knowledge through RAG further enhances \textit{ProReFiCIA}, increasing its effectiveness to 95.8\% while requiring the analyst to inspect only 3.4\% of the total requirements. \end{itemize}

 The structure of the paper is as follows: Section~\ref{sec:background} provides background information.
 Section~\ref{sec:approach} presents our proposed approach.
 Section~\ref{sec:evaluation} reports on our empirical evaluation.
 Section~\ref{sec:threats} discusses threats to validity.
-Section~\ref{sec:discussion} provides a discussion on the practical implications of our results.
+Section~\ref{sec:discussion} discusses the practical implications of our results.
 Section~\ref{sec:related} reviews the related work, and finally, Section~\ref{sec:conclusion} concludes the paper.